ryanwilsond/belte/docs/Current/ClassesAndObjects.md

 void Sleep(Time time) { /* ... */ }
 ```

-Prefixed strings (interpolated and c-strings) also support suffixes:
+Prefixed literals (such as interpolated strings and hexadecimal numerics) also support suffixes:

 ```belte
 var myNum = 10;